mikolajkozlowskiii/witchblog-microservices/README.md

 2. **gateway-service** — API Gateway for routing requests
 3. **orchestrator-service** — Core logic for managing jobs and communication
 4. **payment-service** — Handles payment flow and Kafka event publishing
+5. **divination-service** — Creates divination by integration with LLM, based on user info and payement process
+6. **management-service** — Calculates balance based on payments and the tokens spent to generate divination